status-im/nimbus-eth1/fluffy/README.md

 ## Introduction
-This folder holds the development of the Nimbus client implementation supporting the Portal Network: fluffy.
+This folder holds the development of the Nimbus client implementation supporting the Portal Network: Fluffy.
 The Portal Network is a project still heavily in research phase and fully in flux.
 This client is thus still highly experimental.

 Current status of specifications can be found in the